-One of the biggest perks of using a Chromium-based browser is the fact that you would be getting near about all the goodies that the Chrome browser has to offer.
+One of the biggest perks of using a Chromium-based browser is the fact that you would be getting near all the goodies that the Chrome browser has to offer.
 Right from using its rich collection of extensions to its feature set.
 There’s a lot of common integration between Microsoft Edge’s Chromium build and the standalone offering from Google.

 And one such integration is the addition of Chrome flags to the Edge browser.
 For the unawares, these flags are experimental features that are mostly intended for tech enthusiasts and developers alike to test the cutting edge and beta features.